5 Ways To Improve Your Cognitive Abilities

 Why do cognitive skills matter?

-Cognitive skills matter because they can help you be a strong performer at work when you focus on developing and improving them.
-Some job applications and interviews include quizzes, questions or scenarios that assess your cognitive abilities.
+Now that you’re able to identify cognitive skills and pinpoint ways to improve them, how do they matter in the workplace?
+As you apply for jobs, you will notice that some applications and interviews include quizzes, questions or scenarios that assess your cognitive abilities.
 Employers hiring for roles that require strength in a certain cognitive skill might ensure candidates are capable before extending a job offer.

-Here are a few qualities employers might look for when assessing your cognitive ability during the hiring process:
+Here are some of the qualities employers might look for when assessing your cognitive ability during the hiring process:

 Comprehending material presented to you is an important part of any job.
 Whether it's a training manual or a project outline, the ability to digest material through reading comprehension and recognition means you can be self-sufficient with tasks.